VERY IMPORTANT NOTES!

 {{close}} data comes to this field from TradingView.

 "tv_exchange" - mandatory for use.
 Represents the information about the exchange associated with this trading signal or data.
-This field indicates the trading platform or exchange from which trading data is received.
+This field indicates the trading service or exchange from which trading data is received.

 For example, the "tv_exchange" value can be BINANCE, OKX, BYBIT, and so on, depending on where the trading data is coming from.

-This information is important for identifying and tracking the source of trading data and can also be used to analyze data from specific exchanges or platforms.
+This information is important for identifying and tracking the source of trading data and can also be used to analyze data from specific exchanges or services.

 {{exchange}} data comes to this field from TradingView.